 For instance, include a QR Code-based loyalty program along with the weekly newsletter or, special product releases.
-Entice the customer with an additional pass or discount upon scanning the QR Code-based loyalty program.
+Entice the customer with rewards or discounts that can be availed upon scanning the QR Code-based loyalty program.

 3. SMS campaigns

-Sending loyalty programs via SMS is a sure way of getting to the customers.
+Sending loyalty programs via SMS is an effective way of reaching out to your customers.

 Place the URL containing the QR Code for easy activation.
-Ask the customers to present this QR Code at the nearest outlet to avail discount on their favorite item or the best=selling product.
+Ask the customers to click on the link and present this QR Code at the nearest outlet to avail discount on their favorite item or the best selling product.

 4. Mobile App

-For brands and businesses that have an app, sending across a QR Code-based loyalty program within the app is perfect.
+For brands and businesses that have an app, sending across a QR Code-based loyalty program within the app to users’ smartphones is perfect.

-Add the loyalty program in forms of ‘Add to the Wallet’ or ‘Save to Phone.’
-When the user taps on this, the loyalty program is directly added to the right bucket.
+Add the loyalty program in the form of ‘Add to the Wallet’ or ‘Save to Phone.’
+When the user taps on this, the loyalty program is saved within the app or directly on their smartphone.